Relevant Accounting Standards definition

 The Year-End Financials and the Interim Financials (collectively referred as the “Financials”) are true and correct in all material respects and have been prepared in accordance with Relevant Accounting Standards applied on a consistent basis throughout the periods indicated and consistent with each other.

-All the books, ledgers and accounting and other financial records of each Group Company required to be kept by law or Relevant Accounting Standards or IFRS have been fully, properly and accurately kept and completed in accordance with the requirements of law, Relevant Accounting Standards and IFRS.
+All the accounts, ledgers and other financial and accounting records of each member of the Group required to be kept by law and Relevant Accounting Standards have been properly and accurately kept.

 The Trading Statement for the Relevant Earn-Out Period shall be prepared in accordance with the Relevant Accounting Standards and using the accounting principles, evaluation rules and procedures, methods and bases adopted by the Company in the Financial Year immediately prior to the preparation of such statement.